davorvusir/vfs_stor/README.md

 Samba[6] is another powerful open source project that is the software suite used to present file share resources on Linux to Windows clients.
 Of course it's possible for both Linux and MacOS clients to connect to a file share presented by Samba.

 What is the connection between iRODS and Samba?
 None.
 Yet.
 Samba allows to extend its file sharing functionality with Virtual File System (VFS) modules[7,8,9].
 In [7] Samba Team outlines some examples of extending Samba and I would like to present to you the Samba VFS module, 'vfs_stor', to use with an iRODS zone.
-On my Github page I present the VFS module, the project goal, possible drawbacks and a use case besides the obvious file sharing.

 As I am no C programmer, I reach out to you; a C programmer with some time on your hands.